 Raisins: All Breeds and Ages

 While it’s okay for your dog to have a few raisins, it’s best not to feed them too many.
 Why?
-According to pet experts, just one cup of raisins contains enough toxins that could put your pup at risk for kidney failure.
+According to pet experts, just one cup of raisins contains enough toxins to put your pup at risk for kidney failure.

 Mushrooms: All Breeds and Ages

-Similar to onions, mushrooms contain N-propyl disulfide, which can cause Heinz Body Anemia in dogs.
-Mushrooms are also chock full of minerals that may upset your pup’s stomach – so it’s best to avoid giving them any mushroom altogether.
+Like onions, mushrooms contain N-propyl disulfide, which can cause Heinz Body Anemia in dogs.
+Mushrooms are also chock full of minerals that may upset your pup’s stomach – so it’s best to avoid giving them any mushrooms altogether.